Saturday, September 22, 2018

 The site of Nicolas’ plantation is a park located with the New Orleans city limits.
 It’s called Frenière Park, and a plaque honors Nicolas and his contribution to Louisiana history.

-Child by slave Catherine:
+Child by Catherine:

 1. Hypolite Chauvin de La Frénière — B. 17 Jan 1718, Post Mobile, New France; D. before 15 May 1758, (probably) Opelousas Post, Louisiana, New France; M. (1) Joseph Turpin, 7 Nov 1731, New Orleans, New France; (2) Joseph de La Mirande, 19 Mar 1750, Kaskaskia, New France